nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

     ...
 ```

+For a complete reference, refer to: [Serialize](../../modules/core/serialize.md)

 ### Write to File

 Source: `morpheus/modules/write_to_file.py`

-The write_to_file module function writes all messages to a file.
+The `write_to_file` module function writes all messages to a file.

-The convert_to_strings function takes a DataFrame (either pandas or cuDF) and converts it into the appropriate string
-format based on the file type (JSON or CSV).
+The convert_to_strings function takes a `DataFrame`` (either pandas or cuDF) and converts it into the appropriate string format based on the file type (JSON or CSV).
 It checks whether to include the index column or not.

 ```python
 @register_module(WRITE_TO_FILE, MORPHEUS_MODULE_NAMESPACE)